-Each dividend stock also have a certain capital growth.
+Each dividend stock also has a certain capital growth.

-I take the dividend cash flow distributed and reinvest in existing dividend stocks or dividend stocks with a higher total return.
+I will take the dividend cash flow distributed and reinvest it in existing dividend stocks or dividend stocks with a higher total return.

 This way the wealth value accumulates in the asset.
 I do not spend the cash flow from the portfolio of Dividend Stocks anyhow.